Designed to Drive Health Care Innovation

 Duke University’s Master of Management in Clinical Informatics (MMCi) program is highly regarded and well known for providing health care professionals with the expertise they need to manage and lead data-driven innovation.
 Highlights of our program include:

-- Curriculum that blends business and health informatics
+- Curriculum that blends business and clinical informatics

 Market trends evaluated by industry insiders dictate our curriculum; we’re here to